QinWen-Liu/suction-furs-minimal-reproduction/README.md

 ## Note

+The current manuscript and supplementary package refer to the final manually verified study-level coding workbook as `ESM_2.xlsx`.

+Earlier internal file naming used `Supplementary_Data_File_2.xlsx` in prior versions.
+The current repository version uses `ESM_2.xlsx` as the expected workbook name.

-The required input file is provided separately through the journal submission system for editorial and peer-review purposes and is not mirrored in this public repository.
+The required input workbook is provided separately through the journal submission system for editorial and peer-review purposes and is not mirrored in this public repository.

 This repository is therefore a **code-only minimal reproduction repository**.